apicore-engineering/dotenv-filler/README.md

 ```
 Parameters:
 - `FILE` The key-value file to apply changes to
 - `VAR_PREFIX` - Look for the variables with this prefix in the environment.
+This value is sanitized: All `&*+,./:;@|~-` characters are replaced with underscores (`_`) and then all non-alphanumeric characters (except `_`) are dropped.
+Finally, the value is changed to all uppercase for a usual env varaible format.
+This helps when one wants to use strings from other sources (for example git branch names) as prefix.

 ### Examples
 Let's take a file named `.env` with the following content: